d04943016/PLQY/README.md

 CF.txt in ./data is the callibration file for the instrument.
 The first column is wavelength and the second column is the collibration factors.

-There should be columns in the measured data as shown in ./data/PLQY/1~6.
+There should be two columns in the measured data as shown in ./data/PLQY/1~6.
 Similarly, the first column is wavelength and the second column is the collibration factors.